FociSolutions/submodule-kube/README.md

 ## SSH and Commit Signing

+### SSH

 The general idea is that I do not want tokens, credentials or passwords in the repo.
 This means there will be inevitably some manual steps happening.
 To start with we share the ~/.ssh folder with the docker image as ${user}/.ssh, as long as the ssh token have been properly configured in github this should work.

 ```json
     "source=${localEnv:HOME}/.ssh,target=/home/vscode/.ssh,type=bind,consistency=cached",
 ```

+### Commit Signing

+ A little more complex because there are actual manual steps to create the and sign the token.

+- copy the *.p12 file into the home folder of the WSL instance
+- use the dockerfile to copy *ALL* *.p12 files from a specific location to the docker image
+- copy the *.p12 file from the WSL to the docker instance
+  - `cp ${p12 file}.p12

+ Again though, let's start with sharing the folder where the gpg token is stored.

 ## More information: